Do you want to tell better stories? The Art of Story Telling will help

 Step 14: Arrange practice audiences

 Many of the exercises in the book must be practiced in front of another person or a group of people.
 This is an ideal textbook for a classroom or a workshop experience.
 However, if you are sitting alone at home with just your family, don’t despair.
 Much of the exercises can be done with your spouse, children or grandchildren as the audience.

 I picked up this book, for free, in exchange for my honest review, because I’m a blogger and I wanted to use stories more effectively in my writing.
 While the book focuses on in-person storytelling, much of the steps to creating and telling a captivating story can be transferred to blog writing, fiction writing, or factual writing.
-However, even if you aren’t a writer, if your job requires you to speak in public, you should read this book.
+However, even if you aren’t a writer, if your job requires you to speak in public, you should read “The Art of Story Telling”.
 My husband is an accountant and found techniques here to make his financial reports more memorable.
 Get this book.